MaeSosto/QueerBench/README.md

 Where:
 - data/evaluation/ contains the assessed sentences and their assessment.
 - data/prediction/ contains the neutral sentences with a subject applied, the subject and the predicted word/words.
-- data/queer_identities/ contains the two .csv files that contains pronouns and terms used in the framework.
+- data/queer_identities/ contains the two .csv files that contain pronouns and terms used in the framework.
 - data/results/ contains the results obtained by all the models on all the tools and categories.
-- data/template/ contains two .csv files, template.csv contains the nautral sentences and template_complete.csv contains the neutral sentences intersecated with the terms and pronouns as subject.
+- data/template/ contains two .csv files, template.csv contains the natural sentences and template_complete.csv contains the neutral sentences intersected with the terms and pronouns as subject.
 - graphs/pronouns/ contains the graphs as .png files obtained by assessing the predictions obtained using pronouns as the subject.
 - graphs/terms/ contains the graphs as .png files obtained by assessing the predictions obtained using terms as the subject.
 - src/queer_evaluator - Hurtlex.ipynb contains the functions used to obtain HurtLex assessments.
 - src/queer_evaluator - Perspective.ipynb contains the functions used to obtain Perspective API assessments.
 - src/queer_evaluator - Sentiment Analysis.ipynb contains the functions used to obtain AFINN assessments.
 - src/queer_graph.ipynb contains the functions used to generate the graphs.
-- src/queer_results.ipynb contains the functions used to generate the tables that includes the scores on the dataset.
+- src/queer_results.ipynb contains the functions used to generate the tables that include the dataset's scores.
 - src/template_builder.ipynb contains the functions used to generate the dataset

 ## Running Tests

-1. To run tests first create the dataset running the code in template_builder.ipynb using the following pattern.
+1. To run tests, create the dataset running the code in template_builder.ipynb using the following pattern.
 Input: model, number of predictions

 Example: